alirezamirian/jui/README.md

 2. It seems in Intellij UI, such menu lists are only used in popups.
 Maybe only FlatSpeedSearchPopup
 3. Probably not a feature of Tree itself
+4. Most probably will not be implemented.
-4. Keyboard shortcuts for resizing windows depend on action system implementation and not done yet.
+5. Keyboard shortcuts for resizing windows depend on action system implementation and not done yet.
    Also "Remove from sidebar" doesn't fit with how tool windows is implemented at the moment.

 ### Intellij platform bugs